jainAashay/Schema-Manager/README.md

 🔹 Fast & Responsive UI – Manage everything effortlessly through an interactive web interface.

+### 🌍 Frontend-UI
+The frontend/UI for this schema-manager is integrated and hosted along with my portfolio website.
+The code for the same can be found here : https://github.com/jainAashay/Portfolio-Website/tree/master/src/Components/SchemaManager

 ### 💡 Short on time?
 Try it out instantly with demo credentials!

       📧 Email: demo@gmail.com